 Nonetheless, the Valora formats feel that a growing number of customers wish to consume less meat.
 This applies particularly to younger, urban consumers, often due to increased nutritional and environmental awareness.
 Then there are the flexitarians, who only indulge in meat on special occasions.

 Flexitarian, vegetarian, vegan: meatless is evolving from a niche into a mass market.
 This is due in no small measure to plant-based meat substitutes.
 Once seen as something of a joke, they are now almost indistinguishable from real meat in terms of taste, smell and texture.
 Market research firms, Polaris for example, predict double-digit growth for meat substitute products over the next few years.
-The misgivings of many consumers, reinforced by COVID-19, about industrially produced meat may reinforce this trend.
+The misgivings of many consumers, reinforced by the COVID-19 pandemic, about industrially produced meat may reinforce this trend.

 It is therefore no wonder that Valora food developers are experimenting intensively with meat from the laboratory.
 Brezelkönig recently created a hot dog with a vegan sausage made by British company Moving Mountain.
 The chicken imitation Planted Chicken by Zurich start-up Planted has proved a resounding success with the spicy curry baguette that is popular well beyond the vegan scene.